limbo666/LiveLogs/README.md

 5. **Stop Log Monitoring:** Click the "Stop Reading" button to pause log monitoring.

 ## Testing
-A random log creation tool is available on the following repository: https://github.com/limbo666/RandomLogWriter Use this to create/update a log file and check the LiveLogs fucntioanlity.
+A tool that creates random log lines is available on the following repository: https://github.com/limbo666/RandomLogWriter Use this to create/update a log file and check the LiveLogs fucntioanlity.

 ## Requirements